elliottthomlison/MiCine/README.md

 ![Alt Text](/src/images/MiCine.gif)

-## Getting Started
+## Setup

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm start` command.
-The app will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:3000/> in your browser.
+- To duplicate this project feel free to `git clone` it and then `npm install` the dependencies.